Tahini Chocolate Chip Cookies

 This post may contain affiliate links.
 Please read our disclosure policy.

-Tahini Chocolate chip cookies are slightly salty, subtly nutty, and addictive!
-They offer the perfect balance of sweetness with a generous chocolate-to-dough ratio.
+Tahini Chocolate chip cookies are one of our favorite ways with the classic: slightly salty, subtly nutty, and addictive!
+They offer the perfect balance of sweetness with a generous amount of chocolate in the mix.

 salted chocolate chip cookie on parchment paper